 When editing the form contents, head to the Behaviors tab.
-Select Target visitors in a list or segment and choose the specific segment you want the form to appear to from the list of options.
+Select Target visitors in a list or segment and choose the specific segment you want the form to appear to.
 In this case, choose your expected date of next order segment as shown below.

 Customer Lifetime Value (CLV) Segment